How to Run a Quarterly Product Strategy Meeting: A Board Meeting for Product

 - A very results-focused organization.
 If your product area got results and moved metrics in meaningful ways, it got more resources.
 The opposite was true, too.

 - You began to learn which product leaders were strong, and over time, which leaders’ skills were not scaling as the company grew.
 In the case of Netflix, some product leaders were strong “starters” but as the company got bigger, it needed leaders who were more effective “builders” to help Netflix scale.
 And, over time, certain areas needed increasing levels of domain expertise as the company matured.
-(Some of the product leaders today have Masters in Statistics where in the startup days, only a few had taken a statistics course.)
+(Some of the product leaders today have Masters in Statistics; in the early startup days, only a few had taken a statistics course.)

 - Both of these outcomes meant the quarterly meetings had a direct effect on both the product organization and the overall culture of the company.